superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 ([Hardware Block Diagram.pdf](https://github.com/user-attachments/files/17501255/Hardware.Block.Diagram.1.pdf))

-The above URL contains our hardware block diagram using visio software.
-It details visually how we are splitting up our systems.
+The above URL contains the hardware block diagram using Visio software.
+It details visually how the systems will be split.

 ### Operational Flow Chart